kenjis/vagrant-fuelphp-centos6/README.md

 [日本語](README.ja.md)

+**This repositoy is still maintained but not actively developed.
+I've created new Vagrant CentOS6 PHP repositoy.
+See [vagrant-centos6-php](https://github.com/kenjis/vagrant-centos6-php).**

 This project sets up a CentOS 6.5 (64bit) virtual machine to run your FuelPHP project in.
 It mounts your FuelPHP project directory so that you can use your favorite editors to work.

 ## Requirements